longway2go-ai/AI-Voice-Assistant-with-LangGraph-OpenAI-MongoDB-Checkpointer/README.md

-# 🗣️ Conversational Voice Assistant with OpenAI + LangGraph Checkpointer
+# 🗣️ AI Voice Assistant with LangGraph, OpenAI & MongoDB Checkpointer

 This project is a voice-enabled AI assistant that interacts conversationally using OpenAI's language models.
 It uses **LangGraph** for orchestration and a **MongoDB-backed checkpointer** to maintain conversation state across sessions.